laurentperrinet/laurentperrinet.github.io/content/authors/victor-boutin/_index.md

 - Former Students
 ---

 Vicotr obtained a PhD in the Institute of Neuroscience of Marseille, at the Aix-Marseille university.
 My PhD was supervised by Laurent U Perrinet.
-He  did hit post-doc with Thomas Serre at ANITI (Toulouse, France) & Brown University (Boston, USA).
+He did his post-doc with Thomas Serre at ANITI (Toulouse, France) & Brown University (Boston, USA).
 He is now a permanent CNRS researcher (CR) at Cerco, Toulouse, France.

 # Controlling an aerial robot by human semaphore gestures using a bio-inspired neural network (PhD, 12/2016 - 02/2020)